cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - blockchain cloud for unlimited data publishing.

-## steps for state full miner: require wifi and plug to download full history, mising wifi or plug will fall to normal user mode
-0. open wake-lock and wifi-lock
-1. random walk connecting one relay;
-2. random walk connecting one miner from miner discovery list from statechain;
-3. start mining based on curent root cid, or on genesis cid, and propose n+1 and request other miner peers for the future state cid according to CBC (correct by construction);
-4. traverse 144 states using the cid;
-5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
-6. based on the CBC safety state k, start of mining off k and asking random peers longest chain. if k is out of mutable range, then err. as a full nodes, it will verify state #1 to #n in the background.
-7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
-* nodes only response to request of blocks, never self push blocks to others.
-Every one is one way.

-## steps for stateless miner: require wifi and plug to download partial history, missing wifi or plug will fall to normal user mode
-0. turn on wake-lock and wifi-lock
-1. random walk connecting one relay;
-2. random walk connecting one miner from miner discovery list from statechain;
-3. start mining based on curent root cid, or on genesis cid, and propose n+1 and request other miner peers for the future state cid according to CBC (correct by construction);
-4. traverse 144 states using the cid;
-5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
-6. based on the CBC safety state k, start of mining off k and asking random peers longest chain. if k is out of mutable range, then err. as a full nodes, it will verify state #1 to #n in the background.
-7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
-* nodes receive unsolicit voting, only takes transactions

-## steps for normal users on battery or 4G
-0. turn off wake-lock and wifi-lock
-1. random walk connecting one relay;
-2. random walk connecting one miner from miner discovery list from statechain;
-3. start propose own block based on curent root cid, or on genesis cid, and request other miner peers for the future state cid according to CBC (correct by construction);
-4. traverse 144 states using the cid;
-5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
-6. based on the CBC safety state k, if k is out of mutable range, then err.
-7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
-* nodes receive unsolicit voting, only takes transactions
+## TAU is designed to enable mobile device.
+Three types of modes exists, which are statefull miner, stateless miner and normal user.
+### procedures for statefull miner, which requires wifi and power plugged to download full history, and mising wifi or plug will switch to normal user mode
+0. open android wake-lock and wifi-lock
+1. random walk until connect to a next relay, and keep a list of know relays; random walk until connect to a next miner, and keep a list of know addresses with power and balance and swarm connection history; note: combine relay and peer randomness to reduce connection jam;
+2. request the miner peer for the n+1 state according to CBC (correct by construction);
+3. traverse 144 history states from the miner and keep accounting of the root array; mining based on curent root and build&validate (n+1) state JSON; when connection timeout, go to step(1)
+4. go to step (1), until half of the know mining peers are traversed.
+5. calculate the CBC safety state k, if k it out of mutable range, that is n-144, then go to step (1).
+6. random walk until connect to a next relay; random walk until connect to a next miner
+7. start mining by asking the peers longest chain, and verify k to n, build&validate (n+1) state JSON, when timeout, go to step (6)
+8. as full nodes, it will verify state #1 to #n in the background.
+9. when new added mining nodes increase 33% or self-disconnected 12 hours, go to step (1).
+* miner always response to request of n+1 state, never initating push blocks to others.
+It is simple and staying in graphsync.

+### Procedures for stateless miner, which requires wifi and power plugged to download partial history, and missing wifi or plug will switch to normal user mode
+0. open android wake-lock and wifi-lock
+1. random walk until connect to a next relay, and keep a list of know relays; random walk until connect to a next miner, and keep a list of know addresses with power and balance and swarm connection history; note: combine relay and peer randomness to reduce connection jam;
+2. request the miner peer for the (n+1) state according to CBC (correct by construction);
+3. traverse 144 history states from the miner and keep accounting of the root array; mining based on curent root and build&validate (n+1) state JSON; when connection timeout, go to step(1)
+4. go to step (1), until half of the know mining peers are traversed.
+5. calculate the CBC safety state k, if k it out of mutable range, that is n-144, then go to step (1).
+6. random walk until connect to a next relay; random walk until connect to a next miner
+7. start mining by asking the peers longest chain, and verify k to n, build&validate (n+1) state JSON, when timeout, go to step (6)
+8. when new added mining nodes increase 33% or self-disconnected 12 hours, go to step (1).
+* miner always response to request of n+1 state, never initating push blocks to others.
+It is simple and staying in graphsync.

+### steps for normal users on battery or 4G
+0. open android wake-lock and wifi-lock
+1. random walk until connect to a next relay, and keep a list of know relays; random walk until connect to a next miner, and keep a list of know addresses with power and balance and swarm connection history; note: combine relay and peer randomness to reduce connection jam;
+2. request the miner peer for the n+1 state according to CBC (correct by construction);
+3. traverse 144 history states from the miner and keep accounting of the root array; mining based on curent root k and build&validate (n+1) state JSON; when connection timeout, go to step(1)
+4. update the CBC safety state k, then go to step (1).
+* miner always response to request of n+1 state, never initating push blocks to others.
+It is simple and staying in graphsync.

 # Chain Level State with entry point of "cid" + peersID; miner = sender, mining is send one transaction to own